polkadot-developers/polkadot-docs/develop/application-devs/smart-contracts/smart-contracts.md

 ## Building a Smart Contract

-The relay chain doesn't natively support smart contracts.
-However, since the parachains that connect to can support arbitrary state transitions, they support smart contracts.
+The relay chain doesn't support smart contracts natively.
+However, since the parachains that connect to it can support arbitrary state transitions, they can also support smart contracts.

 The Polkadot SDK presently supports smart contracts out-of-the-box in several ways: